weiganghuang/holops-1803/task1.md

     admin@ncs%
   	 ```

-1. Exit from ncs cli
+1. Enter the following commands to return to the nso@nso prompt.

    ```
    admin@ncs% exit
    [ok][2019-06-06 13:37:30]
    admin@ncs> exit
-   [nso@nso packages]$
+   [nso@nso]$
    ```

-You have completed Scenario 2.
-In this task, you created, deployed and tested
-L2Vpn service package.
-Next, you will learn service discovery and
-reconcile when dealing with brownfield network:
+In this scenario, you created, deployed, and tested an L2Vpn service package.
+Next, you will learn service discovery and reconcile when dealing with a brownfield network.

+**Thi concludes scenario 2.
+Continue with the following**

 [Scenario 3 Service discovery and reconciliation A: Create L2Vpn service instances from pre-existing configuration](https://github.com/weiganghuang/HOLOPS-1803/blob/master/task2.md)
 --------------------------------------------------